Tag: Delphi history

 http://www.metmuseum.org/art/collection/search/391072

-The Temple of Apollo at Delphi, was first built of stone in the 8th century B.C.
-The ruins of Delphi are of the third temple that survived until the Romans.
-This first temple was destroyed in fire in 548 B.C. and the second one was destroyed in the earthquake in 373 B.C.
-The third and last temple of Apollo got purposefully destroyed with the rise of Christianity around 390 AD.
+The Temple of Apollo at Delphi was first built of stone in the 8th century B.C.
+The ruins of Delphi are the third temple that survived until the Romans.
+This first temple was destroyed in fire in 548 B.C. and the second one was destroyed in an earthquake in 373 B.C.
+The third and last temple of Apollo was purposefully destroyed with the rise of Christianity around 390 AD.
 Roman emperors wiped out pagan culture in Greece including the Sanctuary of Apollo.
 Both interest and excavations to this site emerged in the 17th century.
 (International Dictionary of Historic Places, page 183-186.)

 The Temple of Apollo, a closeup showing the ruins and the altar of the third temple of Apollo ( the altar made and dedicated by the people of Chios)